redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### --from-file flag

-`from-file` would work as it does now with just a difference where we would validate the file against the jsonschema using the validator implemented.
+`from-file` would work as it does now with just a difference where we would validate the file against jsonschema using the validator implemented.